You are here: Infothek - High blood pressure and mental health - Blood pressure and emotions (Alexithymia)

 3. Physical activity: Regular exercise can lower blood pressure and improve emotional well-being.

-4. Relaxation techniques: Practices like meditation, yoga, or deep-breathing exercises can reduce stress and help you notice and process emotions better.
+4. Relaxation techniques: Practices like meditation, yoga, or deep-breathing exercises can reduce stress and help with noticing and processing feelings.

-These findings underscore how closely physical and mental health are connected.
-A comprehensive approach that includes both physical and psychological aspects can be crucial for improving the quality of life for people with high blood pressure.
+These findings emphasize how closely physical and mental health are linked.
+A comprehensive approach that addresses both physical and psychological aspects can be crucial for improving the quality of life for people with high blood pressure.

 Sources: